Smell Sewer Gas in Your House? Try This DIY Remedy Before Calling a Plumber

 DIY Shower Drain Sewer Smell Removal

-- Pour one cup of white vinegar into the drain.
+- Pour 1/4 cup of baking soda into the drain.

 - Let that sit for two hours with the bathroom door closed.